 Dr. Charles K. Armstrong

-Dr. Armstrong is The Korea Foundation Professor of Korean Studies in the Social Sciences at Columbia University's Department of History, where he has taught since 1996.
-He was formerly the Director of Columbia’s Center for Korean Research and Acting Director of the Weatherhead East Asian Institute.
-He has a BA in East Asian Studies from Yale University, an MA in International Relations from the London School of Economics and a Ph.D. in history from the University of Chicago.
+Professor Armstrong has a BA in East Asian Studies from Yale University, an MA in International Relations from the London School of Economics and a Ph.D. in History from the University of Chicago.